Marlene Goldsmith

 Marlene Mary Herbert Goldsmith (29 September 1942 – 13 April 2000) was an Australian politician.
 She was a Liberal member of the New South Wales Legislative Council.

-Born Marlene Herbert in Gunnedah to parents Cecil and Esme, and brothers Warwick and Mark.
-Marlene studied to be a teacher, receiving a Bachelor of Arts She received a Commonwealth Scholarship in 1960. resulting in teaching at St. Mary's College, Gunnedah where she was held in high regard.
+Marlene Mary Herbert was born in Leeton to parents Esma Mary (née Williams) and wool classer Cecil Vaughan.
+She received a Commonwealth Scholarship in 1960 and studied to be a teacher, receiving a Bachelor of Arts from the University of New England.
+She subsequently taught at St. Mary's College, Gunnedah where she was held in high regard.
 She was then awarded a teaching scholarship to the University of Minnesota in 1978 (and a PhD), and a Thurston Scholarship in Foundations of Education in 1981.
 She taught in both the United States and in New South Wales, and was also a research consultant.
 She married Ian Goldsmith, with whom she had a daughter.
 She was also a branch president of the Liberal Party.

 In 1988, Marlene Goldsmith was elected to the New South Wales Legislative Council as a Liberal member.
 She held her seat until her retirement in 1999.
 She died from cancer on 13 April 2000.
 A Requiem mass was held for her at St Canice's Church in Elizabeth Bay on 19 April 2000.